 Wopke Hoekstra, who leads the CDA and serves as both the foreign affairs minister and a deputy prime minister, said that the Cabinet cannot simply continue "on style and substance" without changing anything.
 He thinks that the Cabinet should re-examine the largest issues that need to be tackled.
 Rutte previously said that major decisions are imminent regarding nitrogen emissions, climate policy, and the reception of asylum seekers.

 To questions from the press, Rutte replied that "as a Cabinet you gradually continue to shape your policy, taking into account these kinds of signals from society."
 It is still too early to say exactly how the outcome of the elections "will take shape in policy," he said.
-For example, the prime minister wants to wait and see which coalitions assemble to form the governing body of the 12 Provincial Councils as a result of the election.
+For example, the prime minister wants to wait and see which coalitions assemble to form the governing body of the 12 Provincial Councils the election.
 He called it "logical" that the BBB, as the largest party in every province, will play a "leading role."
-Provinces are important for the implementation of the nitrogen emissions policy, and must submit plans about this by July 1 at the latest.
+Provinces are important for the implementation of the nitrogen must submit plans about this by July 1 at the latest.

 Rutte has not yet said whether he is willing to drop the hard target that nitrogen emissions must be halved by 2030.
 The prime minister said that Johan Remkes had already written in his nitrogen report that an interim evaluation should be carried out after Remkes mediated talks between the Cabinet and interested parties.
 According to him, the deadline has already become "semi-permeable" and not completely fixed.